gofynd/fdk-client-python/documentation/platform/CONTENT.md

-Retrieve legal information and terms.
+Use this API to get the legal information of an application, which includes Policy, Terms and Conditions, Shipping Policy and FAQ regarding the application.

 *Returned Response:*